Scientists urge caution on taking calcium supplements: New research reveals potential risks

 You may have heard that calcium supplements are a good way to improve your health.
 But research is showing that might not be the case.

-A large study out of Johns hopkins found that taking calcium supplements can negatively affect heart health.
+A large study out of Johns Hopkins University found that taking calcium supplements can negatively affect heart health.

-"Just using calcium supplements was independently associated with this increased risk of developing atherosclerosis," said Erin Michos, MD Preventive Cardiologist at Johns Hopkins University School of Medicine
+"Just using calcium supplements was independently associated with this increased risk of developing atherosclerosis," said Erin Michos, associate professor of medicine in the Division of Cardiology at Johns Hopkins School of Medicine.

 And Michos says the largest research to date shows inconclusive results about the benefits of taking calcium supplements to build strong bones.